 were developed in response to requests from first responders who wanted quick, easy-to-understand guidance on how to effectively work with people with a wide range of physical and cognitive disabilities in emergency situations.

-For more information or to order copies of the Get Ready!
-Toolkit or Tip Sheets for First Responders, please contact:
+For more information or to order copies of any of these items, please contact:

 Amanda Cooper, MPH, Program Manager